silentworks/thoughts/_posts/2016-06-05-passing-attributes-down-with-ractivejs.md

 <a class="jsbin-embed" href="http://jsbin.com/cehofa/1/embed?js,output">JS Bin on jsbin.com</a><script src="http://static.jsbin.com/js/embed.min.js?3.35.13"></script>

-You will notice I have created a `class="{\{ class \}\}"` on the button element in the template for the PrettyButton component, along with this I have also provided a `title="\{\{ title \}\}"`.
+You will notice I have created a `class="{{ class \}\}"` on the button element in the template for the PrettyButton component, along with this I have also provided a `title="\{\{ title \}\}"`.
 In Both of these still had to be manually typed in the template, the problem that this leaves is that if there was no `class="pretty-button"` provided on the `<PrettyButton>` component, it would still show on our DOM node.
 There is also the issue where if you need to add a new attribute on `<PrettyButton>` you would also need access to the template of that component.

 It so happens that the component I am working on is something I plan to open source and it would be very hard to modify the template as it wouldn't be a part of user land code.
 The solution to this problem is to dynamically add the attributes passed dowm.